 5. Lard is perfect for high-heat cooking.
 Because it’s naturally partially hydrogenated it can be heated to very high temperatures without it turning to a trans-fat.

 6. It tastes yummy!
 Perhaps the most overlooked benefit of eating lard is that it just tastes great.
 I was afraid when I first experimented with lard that it would taste like pork.
 I couldn’t imagine why the great pastry chefs of the world preferred lard to crisco or butter.
 It just didn’t seem like using pig fat in your pastries was a very good idea.
 Imagine how surprised I was to find out that lard has a very mild flavor and not “piggy” at all!

 You knew there was a “but” coming, didn’t you?

 The lard available in most grocery stores is not what you want.
-That nasty stuff is hydrogenated and not made from healthy animals.
+That nasty stuff is synthetically hydrogenated and not made using healthy animals.
 You have 2 options for getting your hands on high quality lard.

 - Purchase your lard from a reputable source that renders lard from healthy animals that are allowed to forage.
 Fatworks and Epic are both great brands that use healthy animals and never hydrogenate their fat.

 - Or better yet, make the lard yourself from healthy animals.
 We always request lard when we purchase a pig from a local farmer and we get plenty (usually enough to share!).
 Rendering lard is super easy and you’ll reap the benefits of this nourishing, healthy cooking oil!